sweta466/sweta466/README.md

-This is my first git repository
+This is my first git repository.
-Author - Sweta Jaiswar
+Author - Sweta Jaiswar.